gutzwiller

 Single occupation → unphysical states, dropped

-Therefore, depending on the conserved charge of the input MPS, only the following charge blocks of the virtual legs are kept:
+Depending on the conserved charge of the input MPS, the following spin quantum numbers are kept in the output:

 'N'(particle number) → even'N'blocks →'S_z'conserved'parity'→ even'parity'blocks → no conserved charge